auth0/docs/articles/hosted-pages/default-login-url.md

   - applications
 contentType: how-to
 ---

-# Configuring Tenant and Application’s Default Login Route
+# Configure Default Login Routes

-In certain cases that will be described below, Auth0 could need to redirect back to the application’s login page, using [OIDC Third Party Initiated Login](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin).
+In certain cases (described below), Auth0 could need to redirect back to the application's login page, using [OIDC Third Party Initiated Login](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin).

 You can configure the URL for the tenant or application login route using a Management API call: